alaagamal98/data-assignments/README.md

 OOP Struct | STL

 ## How to Compile :
-* We used CMake to make the compiling easier and less time consuming.
+* I used CMake to make the compiling easier and less time consuming.
 1. create a ```build``` folder and open it.
 2. open the terminal.
 3. write  ```cmake ..```